okdistribute/unique-columns/README.md

-Count duplicates
+count-duplicates
 ----------------

-Count duplicates in a tabular dataset.
-Useful if you need to quickly see what would be a nice unique key or nice set of compound keys for a data table.
+count-duplicates in a tabular dataset.
+Useful if you need to quickly see what columns in a table are unique.

+count-duplicates is **Streaming**, too, which means that running this won't kill your RAM because the table is only loaded into memory one row at a time.
+Cool!

 ```
 npm install -g count-duplicates